Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-872-eventual_consistency_status.md

 For responses in which a code is not relevant or has not been implemented yet, the following will be returned for the `code` property:`"code": "not_provided"`.

-We need to remove the following potential exception from the apidocs/swagger for PUST /uploads [400, 'IntegrityException: reported file size or chunk hashes do not match that computed by StorageProvider'], [500, 'Unexpected StorageProviderException experienced']
+We need to remove the following potential exception from the apidocs/swagger for `PUT /uploads/:id/complete` [400, 'IntegrityException: reported file size or chunk hashes do not match that computed by StorageProvider'], [500, 'Unexpected StorageProviderException experienced']

+We should change the success response to [`202: Accepted`](https://httpstatuses.com/202) for the following endpoints:
+`PUT /uploads/:id/complete`
+`POST /projects`

 ## Process View